 The actual reading experience is better on the Nook Color due to the display's quality.
 On the same theme settings, text was crisper and bolder than on the Tab, and we were able to get smaller font sizes and fit more on the screen.
 The only thing we wish the company would port from the app is the page turn animation.

 Readers who want access to those beautiful color magazines or even their newspaper subscriptions from Barnes & Noble won't find them in the Nook Android app.
 Update: On May 13th Barnes & Noble updated the Nook app for Android to allow tablets with screens 7 inches and up to access magazines and newspapers.
-See our hands-on for details and a walk-through.
 However, NOOKFriends, Barnes & Noble's Nook Color-based social network, is still only available on the eReader and not via the mobile apps.

 In the book shopping department, the Nook Color wins again.
 Product pages have more information, and users can "like" or review the book right from the tablet.